-Community Health Wellness Management BACHELOR OF SCIENCE IN HEALTH EDUCATION Program Goals - 1.
+Allied Health Professions (Pre-Physical and Pre-Occupational Therapy) Community Health Holistic and Integrative Health Wellness Management BACHELOR OF SCIENCE IN HEALTH EDUCATION Program Goals - 1.
 Prepare students with the proficiencies to become life-long learners, provide the skill needed to contribute to a healthy lifestyle, and improve quality of life for themselves and the students they educate. - 2.
 Provide a comprehensive and multidisciplinary academic curriculum that prepares graduates for careers in a variety of health education fields. - 3.
 Prepare students to meet the standards set by state and national credentialing organizations for health educators. - 4.
 Provide a comprehensive approach to health and fitness education emphasizing the connection and interdependency of individuals, school, family and community.
 Requirements Certification Program for PK-12 The teacher education programs at Western are rigorous and not all candidates applying for professional program admission are accepted.
-While students may gain acceptance to the university, those interested in obtaining state teacher's certification (elementary, secondary, music, and health education) must file a separate application for professional program acceptance usually during the second semester of their junior year.
-Self-declared health Education majors must maintain a GPA of 2.67 or higher upon the completion of 60 credits of course work in order to remain a self-declared education major.
-Students who fail to meet this requirement will be contacted by the Dean of the School of Professional Studies.
-Students must achieve a GPA of 2.8 or higher in order to be accepted into all professional education programs as candidates for teacher certification.
-Course Restrictions For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
+Students must achieve a GPA of 3.0 or higher in order to be accepted into all professional education programs as candidates for teacher certification.
+While students may gain acceptance to the university, those interested in obtaining state teacher's certification (elementary, secondary, music, and health education) must also file a separate application for professional program acceptance usually during the second semester of their junior year.
+Course Restrictions For a complete list of prerequisites, co-requisites and other restrictions for all courses, please consult the Course Description section of this catalog.
 Application And Submission Process For Professional Program Acceptance Applications for professional program acceptance can be obtained at the department of Health Promotion and Exercise Sciences (BR 230).
 Before the process of screening for professional program acceptance, applications must be filed with the school health coordinator of the Health Promotion and Exercise Sciences department.
 Criteria For Professional Program Acceptance Students seeking admission to any of Western's teacher education certification programs must have completed and met the following criteria.
 The following deadline dates must be met for students applying for professional teacher education program acceptance.
 The deadline date for fall semester admittance into a Professional Teacher Education Program is 12 noon on April 1.
 You must have all of your materials submitted to the Health Education program coordinator by the deadline date.
 After your materials have been submitted and reviewed, you will be contacted for an interview with faculty.
 Candidates must: